 Stringing together several dplyr commands allows slicing and dicing data (tibbles or data frames) in a step-wise fashion to run non-trivial data analyses on the fly.
-As such pipes do not only work with dplyr verbs, but with all packages of the tidyverse, we will soon solve quite sophisticated tasks by chaining together simple commands.
+As such pipes do not only work with dplyr verbs, but with all R packages that define functions in which key data structures appear as the first argument of its functions, we will soon solve quite sophisticated tasks by chaining together simple commands.
 For instance, pipes allow selecting and sorting sub-groups of data, computing descriptive statistics (e.g., counts, mean, median, standard deviation, etc.), and provide details about specific variables (e.g., describe their statistics and visualize them) by a sequence of simple commands.

 Unfortunately, not all functions in R can be used with the pipe.
 While the tools in the tidyverse are designed to support piping (see The tidy tools manifesto, e.g., by evaluating

-In summary, pipes are great tools for transforming a data table, but we mostly use them for linear sequences of tidyverse commands that have one input and one output.
+In summary, pipes are great tools for transforming vectors or data tables, but we mostly use them for linear sequences of tidyverse commands that have one input and one output.
 Let’s practice them further by drilling some pipes into our

 sws data table.

 Try to answer each of the following questions by a pipe of dplyr commands:

 What is the number and mean height and mass of individuals from Tatooine by species and gender?

 Which humans are more than 5cm taller than the average human overall?